 31

-And so, at eleven forty-five in the morning on a cloudy summer Thursday in 2020, in a building in Tijuca with yellow mosaic tiles and politis, Joel crosses the white marble lobby toward an ancient elevator with a gold accordion door, plodding unsurely toward the rest of a life he neither wants or planned for, and which he plans to escape as soon as he can.
+And so, at eleven forty-five on a cloudy summer morning, in an apartment building in Tijuca covered in yellow mosaic tiles, Joel crosses the white marble lobby toward an ancient elevator, plodding unsurely toward the rest of a life he neither wants or planned for, and which he plans to escape as soon as he can.

 They are in the elevator.
-Glória with her arms crossed, fingers drumming against her flesh, eyes glued on Joel.
+Gloria with her arms crossed, fingers drumming against her flesh, eyes glued on Joel.
 He reads the metal plaque listing the elevator’s weight limit.

 “Leandro told me you are a writer.”